websockets/ws/doc/ws.md

     depending on the `protocolVersion`.
   - `perMessageDeflate` {Boolean|Object} Enable/disable permessage-deflate.
   - `protocolVersion` {Number} Value of the `Sec-WebSocket-Version` header.
+  - `requireProtocolSelection` {Boolean} Specifies whether to treat a missing `Sec-WebSocket-Protocol` header in the server response as an error when subprotocols are requested.
+Defaults to `true`.
   - `skipUTF8Validation` {Boolean} Specifies whether or not to skip UTF-8 validation for text and close messages.
 Defaults to `false`.
 Set to `true` only if the server is trusted.